Crisis and Incident Response

 Related websites:

-The GIFCT Incident Response(external link) and CIFCT Content Incident Protocol (external link)
+The GIFCT Incident Response(external link) and GIFCT Content Incident Protocol (external link)

 The GIFCT crisis response outputs on Tabletop Exercises, protocol mapping and human rights indicators(external link) (external link)